Skip to Content

 Do you have a favorite burner on the stove?
 For me, it is the front right.
 My impulse is always to start out whatever I’m cooking on that burner, but the truth of the matter is that this is a habit that is important to break.
 Why?
 Because nowadays most stoves have different burners that have different levels of power, which means that favorite burner of yours (and mine) might not be the right one for the dish you are preparing.

-So, instead, I recommend that before you even start cooking, think first about which burner you will want to use.
-Here’s what you should consider:
+So, my first tip when it comes to heat levels and cooking speed is the following: before you even start cooking, think first about which burner you will want to use.
+Here’s what you should consider when it comes to picking a burner:

 High powered burners